AAQ14/game-4-in-a-row/README.md

 I want to add an option for the player to play with AI.
 Also, I want the game have multi levels.

 # Conclusion
 This game have many challenges, I enjoyed solving the problems and it was so fun to create this game.
-As well as I learned new things in CSS dring the development.
+As well as I learned new things in CSS during the development.